kubernetes/website/content/en/docs/concepts/services-networking/service.md

 The value of this field is mirrored by the corresponding Endpoints and EndpointSlice objects.

 This field follows standard Kubernetes label syntax.
-Valid values are either:
+Valid values are one of:

 * [IANA standard service names](https://www.iana.org/assignments/service-names).